Find Trade Colleges

 On average, precision metal working graduates from Fortis College - Cuyahoga Falls take out $8,946 in student loans while working on their Undergraduate Certificate.

-Great Oaks Career Campuses landed the #6 spot in the 2023 rankings for the most popular undergraduate certificate precision metal working programs.
+Great Oaks Career Campuses came in at #6 in this year’s edition of the Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in Ohio ranking.
 Great Oaks Career Campuses is a fairly small public school located in the large suburb of Cincinnati.

 Women make up 12% of the precision metal working majors at the school.